manikyaswathi/harp/README.md

 ```

 c.
 Push the Image to the docker hub or upload it to any web-accessible location.

+Push the image to a web-accessible location like dockerhub using the following command:
 ```
 docker push <DockerHub>/harp-framework-[local|ci]:2.0.0
 ```

-[or]

-Use an existing copy of the HARP image from our repository
+If you already have access to the pre-compiled images, use these copies of the HARP image from our repository
 a.
 Use the harp-framework-local:2.0.0  file for executing the Framework on a local box.
 b.
 Use the harp-framework-ci:2.0.0  file for executing the Framework on TACC or OSC Systems.